zakirullin/cognitive-load/README.md

 ```

 We can focus on the happy path only, thus freeing our working memory from all sorts of preconditions.

+## Inheritance nightmare
+We are asked to change a few things for our admin users: `🧠`

+`AdminController extends UserController extends GuestController extends BaseController`

+Ohh, part of the functionality is in `BaseController`, let's have a look: `🧠+`
+Basic role mechanics got introduced in `GuestController`: `🧠++`
+Things got partially altered in `UserController`: `🧠+++`
+Finally we are here, `AdminController`, let's code stuff! `🧠++++`

+Oh, wait, there's `SuperuserController` which extends `AdminController`.
+By modifying `AdminController` we can break things in the inherited class, so let's dive in `SuperuserController` first: `🤯`

+Prefer composition over inheritance.
+We won't go into detail - there's [plenty of material](https://www.youtube.com/watch?v=hxGOiiR9ZKg) out there.

 ## Too many small methods, classes or modules
 > Method, class and module are interchangeable in this context